Last Updated on March 26, 2021

 - How long have you got?
 We had 9 days which was definitely enough time.
 If you have a week off work with 2 weekends either side than you can definitely do this trip.

 - We stayed at the Motel One Hauptbahnhof in Berlin.
 We found it very comfortable, affordable and most importantly very close to the train station.
-Click here to book this hotel!
+Click here to book the Motel One.

-- In Prague we stayed at the Grandior Hotel which was a little further from the train station but we found it excellent value.
+- In Prague, we stayed at the Grandior Hotel which was a little further from the train station but we found it offered excellent value.
 Click to book the Grandior Hotel here!

 Trains taken and approximate times

 Eurostar London – Brussels 2 hours 5 mins approx

 ICE 17 Brussels – Cologne 2 hours 40 mins approx

 ICE 653 Cologne – Berlin 4 hours 20 minutes approx